Help for developers

 - reuse lint

-More information about GitLab’s CI on docs.gitlab.com.
+More information about GitLab’s CI at docs.gitlab.com.

 Travis CI